 Clinical Teaching Fellow, Health Justice Project

 Maya Watson joined the Health Justice Project in 2020 after 11 years of practicing law for clients across the country.
-She has experience representing indigent clients and nonprofits in the areas of public interest and human rights law.

-Prior to joining Loyola, Ms. Watson helped establish the Health and Human Rights Institute of the National Center for Civil and Human Rights in Atlanta, where she convened a 2020 Health Summit to address mental health disparities among population groups in the country.
+Prior to joining Loyola, Watson helped establish the Health and Human Rights Institute of the National Center for Civil and Human Rights in Atlanta, where she convened a 2020 Health Summit to address mental health disparities among population groups in the country.

 BA summa cum laude, Lincoln University, PA

 LLM, International Human Rights Law, with honors, Northwestern University School of Law

 Health Justice Lab: Race and Health Equity

 An Interprofessional Anti-racist Curriculum is Paramount to Addressing Racial Inequities in Health, with Abigail Silva and L. Kate Mitchell, Journal of Law, Medicine, and Ethics on Health Law and Anti-Racism (forthcoming Winter 2022)

 A Civil Rights Act for Public Health, University of Detroit Mercy Law Review (forthcoming 2021)